Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boston College has combined with its opponents to score more than 54 points in three of nine games this season.
+- Boston College has combined with its opponents to put up more than 54.5 points in three of nine games this season.

-- Florida State has combined with its opponents to score more than 54 points in six of 10 games this season.
+- Florida State's games have gone over 54.5 points in five of 10 chances this season.

-- The two teams combine to score 54.7 points per game, 0.7 more than the over/under in this contest.
+- The two teams combine to average 54.7 points per game, 0.2 more than the over/under in this contest.

-- These two squads combine to surrender 47 points per game, 7.0 fewer than this contest's over/under.
+- This contest's total is 7.5 points greater than the 47 these two squads combine to surrender per game this season.

-- The average total in Eagles games this season is 53.6, 0.4 points fewer than Saturday's over/under of 54 .
+- Eagles games have an average total of 53.6 points this season, 0.9 fewer than Saturday's over/under.

-- The 57.6 PPG average total in Seminoles games this season is 3.6 points more than this game's over/under.
+- The 54.5-point total for this game is 3.1 points below the 57.6 points per game average total in Seminoles games this season.

 Boston College Stats and Trends